 Common Name: Old Field Cinquefoil

-Potentilla simplex is a Perennial up to 0.10 metres tall.
+Potentilla simplex is a perennial plant that can grow up to 0.10 metres tall.

 Eastern and Central N. America - Nova Scotia to North Carolina, Alabama, Minnesota and Missouri.